Nightjar LogoSign in

 Cylindrical geometry with predictable behavior.
 Metallic surfaces need proper specular highlights, and wraparound labels need to stay sharp.
 Both are well within the capabilities of dedicated AI tools that preserve product pixels.

 Craft beer cans, sparkling water, canned coffee, energy drinks, canned soup.
-The workflow here is straightforward: Compositions for studio-lit listing images, and Color Variants for the common scenario where a brand has 6 or 12 flavors sharing the same can shape with different label colors.
+The workflow here is straightforward: a shared Composition for studio-lit listing images, and the Recolor Edit Shortcut (a fast path in the Edit tab) for the common scenario where a brand has 6 or 12 flavors sharing the same can shape with different label colors.

 Supplement and Vitamin Bottles (Opaque Plastic)

-This sub-category puts label preservation under maximum stress.
+This sub-category puts label preservation under stress.
 A supplement facts panel alone contains dozens of data points: serving size, active ingredients, daily value percentages, proprietary blend breakdowns, allergen statements.
-Add certification badges (GMP, NSF, USDA Organic) and dosage instructions, and you are looking at some of the most text-dense packaging in any product category.
+Add certification badges (GMP, NSF, USDA Organic) and dosage instructions, and you are looking at unusually text-dense packaging.

 Opaque plastic means no transparency challenges.
 The priority is keeping every character readable.
 The second priority is consistency: supplement brands often carry 15 to 50+ products, and every bottle needs to look like it belongs in the same catalog.
-Compositions lock in identical framing across all SKUs.
-Multi-Shot Generation produces front, back, and side angles from a single photo.
+Reusing the same Composition across SKUs holds framing steady, and the Photoshoot Workflow expands one source Asset into four cohesive AI-directed variants that feel like one shoot.

 Sub-Category Performance Matrix